nurkiewicz/nurkiewicz.com/docs/_posts/podcast/2020-06-09-serverless.md

 title: '#4: Serverless'
 permalink: /4
 tags: cloud faas lambda
 description: Serverless (function as a service) is the fastest and most cost effective way of deploying your code to the cloud.
-However it suffers the cold start problem and pricing is not always straightforward
+However it suffers the cold start problem and pricing is not always straightforward.
 ---

 {% include player.html episode_id="1RiPQDsstfeXwB0BWNxcYF" %}